Thinking about seeing a therapist or counselor? The cost of therapy and how to pay for therapy are almost certainly on your mind.

 The ACA requires all plans on the Marketplace to cover mental health and substance abuse services as essential benefits.

-So, as a result of the ACA, everyone with coverage through a U.S. health insurance exchange marketplace plan has access to mental health benefits.
+Consequently, as a result of the ACA, everyone with coverage through a U.S. health insurance exchange marketplace plan has access to mental health benefits.

 Prior to the ACA, U.S. insurance companies could refuse coverage for pre-existing conditions, including depression.